-New data shows blocked bike lanes across the city
+Blocked bike lanes a big problem in Manhattan and Brooklyn, map shows - amNewYork

 “For example, there were almost no complaints made in the Bronx,” he pointed out.
 “311 might create the data, but it’s not a great tool for policymaking here.”

-Out of 990 complaints, 163 cases, or 16.5%, were closed with the NYPD resolving the issue.
+Out of 990 complaints, 163 cases, or 16.5 percent, were closed with the NYPD resolving the issue.
 Just twenty cases resulted in summonses.
 Advocates agreed that 311 was not the best way to police the problem.

 In addition to 311, the NYPD uses community-driven approaches to address blocked bike lanes in neighborhoods, according to an agency spokeswoman.
-That has resulted in an 11.7% increase in ticketing for the offense over the course of the last three years.
+That has resulted in an 11.7 percent increase in ticketing for the offense over the course of the last three years.
 In 2016, there were 67,240 summonses issued for blocked bike lanes, each carrying a $115 fine.

 But the department issues more than 10 million parking violations a year.
 Orcutt said that unless there’s an independent entity monitoring the problem, blocked bike lanes would continue to plague commutes, he said.